Sensex, Nifty Follow Global Peers Higher

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerZinsentscheidung der EZB im Fokus: ATX und DAX freundlich -- Asiens Börsen schlussendlich in Rot
+Börse aktuell - Live TickerVor Fed-Entscheid: ATX vorbörslich etwas schwächer -- DAX im Plus erwartet -- Asiens Börsen deutlich höher

-Der heimische sowie der deutsche Aktienmarkt zeigen sich im Donnerstagshandel von ihrer freundlichen Seite.
-An den Börsen in Fernost übernahmen am Donnerstag die Bären das Ruder.
+Der heimische Aktienmarkt dürfte am Mittwoch zunächst von leichten Abschlägen geprägt sein.
+Der deutsche Leitindex zeigt sich vorbörslich hingegen in der Gewinnzone.
+An den Märkten in Fernost geht es am Mittwoch aufwärts.